sphinx-doc/sphinx/doc/usage/configuration.rst

          Please update your project to use the :ref:`latex table color configuration <tablecolors>` keys instead.

-   To customize the styles on an individual table, either set the ``:class:`` option on the enclosing table directive - if there is one - or insert a :ref:`rst-class <rstclass>` directive before the table otherwise (cf. :ref:`table-directives`).
+   To customise the styles for a table, use the ``:class:`` option if the table is defined using a directive, or otherwise insert a :ref:`rst-class <rstclass>` directive before the table (cf. :ref:`table-directives`).

    Currently recognised classes are ``booktabs``, ``borderless``,